 Wapiti Campground is located is located along the Buffalo Bill Scenic Byway about 30 miles west of Cody, in northwestern Wyoming.
 It is 22 miles east of the east entrance to Yellowstone National Park.
 The surrounding area offers many outdoor recreational opportunities, including fishing, hiking and viewing local wildlife.

 The campground offers accessible single- and double-family campsites, many of which have electric hookups.
+Sites 1 through 21 are standard RV Electric and have both 15 amp and 30 amp electrical hookups, and sites 22 through 40 are Standard Nonelectric.
 Each site is equipped with a table, campfire ring and food storage locker.
 Vault toilets, drinking water and trash collection are provided.
 Campers may gather firewood in the area.

 The campground is situated among cottonwood and juniper trees, along the North Fork of the Shoshone River, at an elevation of 6,000 feet.
 Ancient cliffs from the Absaroka volcanic mud flow tower above the campground.

 A wide variety of wildlife lives in the area.
 Visitors often glimpse grizzly bears, deer, elk, bison, moose, fox, coyotes and bald eagles.

 Pahaska Tepee, west of the campground, is home to Buffalo Bill's original hunting lodge, built in 1904.
 Tours are offered daily between Memorial Day and Labor Day.
 Pahaska also offers guided horseback rides, a gift shop, restaurant and lodging.

 Yellowstone National Park's east entrance is 22 miles from the campground via the Buffalo Bill Cody Scenic Byway.
 The park offers unparalleled wildlife viewing opportunities, as well as breathtaking scenery and unique geological features.